 Fruits and Vegetables:

-while following an Indian low-carb diet, people generally ignore the fruits and vegetables!
+while following an Indian low-carb diet, people generally ignore fruits and vegetables!
 But these are the healthiest foods of all.
-According to a study report published by the American Institute for Cancer Research and the World Cancer Research Fund, you can prevent art least 20 percent of all cancers by including 5 to 10 servings of fruits and vegetables in your daily diet.
-Another study has proved that the risk of coronary heart disease falls by four percent for every one serving increase of fruits and vegetables each day.
+According to a study report published by the American Institute for Cancer Research and the World Cancer Research Fund, you can prevent at least 20 percent of all cancers by including 5 to 10 servings of fruits and vegetables in your daily diet.
+Another study has proved that the risk of coronary heart disease falls by four percent for everyone serving the increase of fruits and vegetables each day.
 Adequate consumption of fruits and vegetables also yields positive effects on bone density.

-The breads are back – think of the fiber-packed brown ones and forget about the ones made with refined flour.
+The bread is back – think of the fiber-packed brown ones and forget about the ones made with refined flour.
 Whole grains are packed with nutrients and fiber.
 They contain all the three parts of the kernel.
 The bran or the outer shell contains B vitamins, fiber and at least 50 percent of the minerals contained in the entire grain.
-The germ part contains B Vitamins, Vitamin E, minerals, healthy fats and phytochemicals.
+The germ part contains B Vitamins, Vitamin E, minerals, healthy fats, and phytochemicals.
 The endosperm part contains protein, carbs and smaller amounts of B Vitamins.